 I arrived at the summit at 5:45 am with 30-minutes to spare before sunrise.
-However, I would recommend allowing 2-hours for the average person to hike to the top of Zwekabin Mountain in Hpa An.
+However, I would recommend allowing 2-hours for the average person to hike to the top of Zwekabin Mountain.

 THE VIEWPOINTS AT MOUNT ZWEGABIN

-There are 2 epic viewpoints not to be missed at the top of Mount Zwegabin in Hpa An and they are;
+There are two epic viewpoints not to be missed at the top of Mount Zwegabin and they are;

 When you arrive at the Mount Zwegabin Monastery (gold pagoda) take a left-hand turn down the concrete stairs towards another pagoda below, but at about halfway down there is a dirt trail leading off to the right and this will take you to a rocky hillside with insane views facing east where you’ll find the best spot to watch the sunrise.
 See the images above for reference!

-The second best viewpoint is on the opposite side of the Zwekabin Mountain in Hpa An, only 5-minutes walk from the sunrise viewpoint.
-Look for the toilet block on the right-hand side of the Mount Zwegabin Monastery and you can actually climb on the roof for incredible west-facing views of Hpa An.
+The second best viewpoint is on the opposite side of the Zwekabin Mountain, only 5 minutes walk from the sunrise viewpoint.
+Look for the toilet block on the right-hand side of the Mount Zwegabin Monastery and you can actually climb on the roof for incredible west-facing views of the region.
 See the images below for reference!